kbruner/productionwithscissors/_posts/2020-12-26-adventures-in-freebernetes-tutorial-build-your-own-bare-vm-k3s-cluster.md

 excerpt: Step-by-step tutorial for deploying a Kubernetes cluster with k3s on FreeBSD bhyve VMs
 ---

+**Note**: there is [an updated version of this post](/2022/10/24/fun-with-freebsd-k3s-cluster-tutorial/) which you should use instead.
+This version is outdated.

 _Step-by-step tutorial for deploying a Kubernetes cluster with k3s on FreeBSD bhyve VMs_

 [See all posts in the FreeBSD Virtualization Series](/freebsd-virtualization-series/)